 The Board, which is composed solely of independent non-executive Directors, regularly reviews the independence of its members.
-Following the retirement of Mr Coull at the conclusion of the AGM on 6 December 2022, Mr Cotton has performed the role of Senior Independent Director.
 All the Directors have been assessed by the Board as remaining independent of the Investment Manager and of the Group itself; none has a past or current connection with the Investment Manager and each remains independent in character and judgement with no relationships or circumstances relating to the Group that are likely to affect that judgement.

-The basis on which the Group aims to generate value over the longer term is set out in its objective and investment policy as contained on pages 32 and 33.
+The basis on which the Group aims to generate value over the longer term is set out in its objective and investment policy as contained on pages 30 and 31.
 A management agreement between the Group and Target sets out the matters over which the Investment Manager has authority and the limits beyond which Board approval must be sought.
 All other matters, including investment and dividend policies, corporate strategy, gearing, corporate governance procedures and risk management, are reserved for the approval of the Board of Directors.